What are the First Signs of Sepsis?

 If you suspect that someone you know is at risk from contracting sepsis, it’s vital that they seek immediate medical treatment.
 Sepsis is life-threatening and it can be hard to spot.
 There are a lot of possible symptoms which can be common symptoms of other conditions, including the flu or a chest infection.
 Sepsis can be especially hard to spot in babies, young children, people with dementia, people with a learning disability and people who have difficulty communicating.

-If you contracted sepsis through clinical or medical negligence, we may be able to help you make a sepsis claim, so you can get the compensation and rehabilitation support you deserve.
+If you contracted sepsis through clinical or medical negligence, we may be able to help you make a sepsis negligence claim, so you can get the compensation and rehabilitation support you deserve.

 We offer a free consultation and may be able to deal with your case on a No Win, No Fee basis just ask us for more details about this when you speak with us.